jocelyn-ong/jocelyn-ong.github.io-old/_posts/2016-11-03-hierarchical-clustering-in-SciPy.md

 This returns an array of the distances between the points which can then be passed into `cluster.hierarchy.linkage`!

 ## Until next time
-I really hope this post helps you understand the functions a little better.
+I really hope this post helped you understand the functions a little better.
 I didn't go through all the functions or parameters, just the ones that tripped me up and I only understood after staring at the source code for a while.

 You can view my notebook for this post on [Github](https://github.com/jocelyn-ong/jocelyn-ong.github.io/blob/master/notebooks/hierarchical-clustering.ipynb){:target="_blank"}.